callstack/haul/docs/CLI Commands.md

 #### `--config [path]`

-Path to the webpack haul config. defaults to `haul.config.js`.
+Path to the webpack haul config.
+Defaults to `haul.config.js`.

 ## `haul ram-bundle`